Gardening for Beginners: Your First Garden and More

 If you find yourself too busy for a watering plan, there are also self-watering containers available, which have a reservoir beneath the soil where the roots can reach.
 Self-watering containers make it so that you won’t need to water as often, though you will still need to pay attention to the reservoir so that it does not dry up.

 Growing your own food gives you the benefit of easy access to leafy greens, while knowing where your food comes from and whether or not pesticides or other chemicals were used on these foods.
+It’s much like having your very own small organic farm in your backyard.

 Growing herbs such as chives, mint, basil, rosemary, dill, and thyme is an easy and gratifying way to begin growing your own food.
 Herbs grow quickly and you can add them to almost any meal, which will encourage you to keep growing.
 Similarly, young greens such as lettuce and spinach take a while to sprout but will grow quickly and soon be available for harvesting.